springfall2008/batpred/docs/config-yml-settings.md

 ### GivEnergy Cloud Data

 If you have an issue with the GivTCP data you can get this historical data from the GivEnergy cloud instead.
-This data is updated every 30 minutes.
+This data is updated every 30 minutes

 - **ge_cloud_data** - When True use the GE Cloud for data rather than load_today, import_today and export_today
 - **ge_cloud_serial** - Set the inverter serial number to use for the Cloud data
 - **ge_cloud_key** - Set to your API Key for GE Cloud (long string)

 ## Inverter control